 Treasury stock is recorded at cost and shown as a reduction to stockholders' equity.
 Upon cancellation of treasury stock, the treasury stock account is reduced and the common stock and capital surplus are reversed on a pro rata basis.
-If capital surplus is not sufficient, the difference is charged to retained earnings.
+If capital surplus is not sufficient for debiting purpose, the difference is charged to retained earnings.